 Many people think about dentists as teeth doctors.
 However, dentists are really the expert doctors when it comes to treating a variety of conditions that involve the face and mouth.
 That is why dental treatment for sleep apnea is becoming more and more recognized.

 - You should see a sleep specialist who can determine whether you have sleep apnea or not.
 Not everyone who grinds their teeth at night and snores has sleep apnea, and treatment may be different if you don’t have sleep apnea.
-If your sleep specialist diagnoses you with obstructive sleep apnea, you should discuss your treatment options, including whether a MAD mouth guard is an appropriate treatment for your particular medical situation.
+If you’ve had a sleep study done and have been diagnosed with obstructive sleep apnea, you should discuss your treatment options, including whether a MAD mouth guard is an appropriate treatment for your particular medical situation.

 How Dr. Schraw can Help

-If you are diagnosed with sleep apnea, chances are your sleep doctor will recommend use of a CPAP machine to force oxygen into your lungs all night long.
-Except, most people can’t sleep well using CPAP machines.
+If you are diagnosed with sleep apnea, chances are your sleep doctor will recommend use of a CPAP machine to force oxygen into your lungs and keep you breath during sleep.
+Except, most people have trouble falling asleep and sleeping well using CPAP machines.
 In fact, studies reported by the New York Times show 50% of patients stop using the CPAP machines within 3 weeks.

 The problems with CPAP machines is they are: